What are Applications?

 }

 Applications can be private or public.
-Private applications can only be installed in projects of the same organization which the one who defined the application.
-The application will not be visible oin other organizations.
-Public applications are visible in all the organizations.
+Private applications can only be installed in projects of the same organization as the one who defined the application.
+The application will not be visible in other organizations.
+Public applications are visible in all organizations.

 In order to use an application you need to install it on a project.